Skip to main content

 Substantive weaknesses

-• Failing to demonstrate the investment's connection to a regional center.
+• Failing to demonstrate the required job creation.

 • To avoid incomplete or incorrect information: Double-check all fields and include every required document per instructions.